Conference Speakers

 Dr. Justin Willson

 Dr. Justin Willson, lecturer in Medieval and Byzantine Art at Princeton University, received his PhD in January 2021 from Princeton where he studied Byzantine and early Russian art.
-Justin is currently working on book which examines art discourse in Muscovy in the early modern period.
+Justin is currently working on a book which examines art discourse in Muscovy in the early modern period.
 Justin’s publications have been published in a variety of journals, including Journal of the History of Ideas, Res: Anthropology & Aesthetics, and Studies in Iconography.

 Dr. Masha Zavialova

 Born in St. Petersburg, Russia, Maria Zavialova received her doctorate in English and Cultural Studies from the University of Minnesota.
 As chief curator for the Museum of Russian Art (TMORA) she has curated more than fifty exhibitions since 2008.
 Working closely with the collection of museum founder Ray Johnson, she curated such exhibitions from the Johnson collection as Road North (2010), Shades of Red: The Evolution of Early Soviet Painting (2011), From Thaw to Meltdown – Soviet Paintings of the 1950s-1980s (2012), Women in Soviet Art (2013), Art of Collecting (2014, presenting a chronological and thematic study of the Johnson collection), Romance in Soviet Art (2015), Valerian Formozov (2016), Born in the USSR (2017), Art in Conflict (2018), and Body in Soviet Art (2019).
 She also works on independent curatorial projects and writes for art catalogues.
-She is an award-winning translator of African American women’s writing into Russian, a co-director of a folk performance group, and a board member of the American Siberian Educational Foundation.
+She is an award-winning translator of African-American women’s writing into Russian, a co-director of a folk performance group, and a board member of the American Siberian Educational Foundation.